President and CEO

-Mark sits on the board of directors for Junior Achievement (JA) Nova Scotia, and has previously been a board member of JA Cape Breton.
+Mark is a director on the boards of the Halifax Chamber of Commerce and Junior Achievement (JA) Nova Scotia, and has previously been a board member of JA Cape Breton.
 Mark has been a member of both the Fossil Advisory Board and the Silicon Island Advisory Board, and is the Generation Council Representative for the Canadian Electricity Association.

-As General Manager of Communications and Public Affairs, Sasha is responsible for all aspects of communications and government relations for Nova Scotia Power.
-This includes strategic communication, media relations, stakeholder management and the effective management of relationships with government officials at every level.
+As Vice President of Corporate Affairs and Stakeholder Relations, Sasha is responsible for all aspects of communications, including community and government relations for Nova Scotia Power.
+This includes strategic communication, media relations, stakeholder management, community engagement and the effective management of relationships with government officials at every level.
 Sasha is well-versed in the intricacies of the Nova Scotia energy landscape as she joined the NS Power team in 2014 after working as the Director of Corporate Communications at Emera for seven years.

 Prior to joining Emera, Sasha was first the Press Secretary and then Communications Director for the Office of Premier Rodney MacDonald, and had been a consultant with MT&L (National) Public Relations.
 Sasha was born in Northern New Brunswick but grew up in Halifax and has a Bachelor of Commerce Degree from Mount Allison University.